MakeSchool-Tutorials/Make-Parties/P10-Deleting-Rsvps/content.md

 $ git push heroku master
 ```

-Before you can test your project on heroku, remember we made some changes to our DB, and we need to run the migrations on Heroku:
+Before you can test your project on Heroku, remember we made some changes to our DB, and we need to run the migrations on Heroku:

 > [action]
 >